zachafif/measuretreeheight/README.md

-# measuretreeheight
+# Tree Height Measurement using LiDAR data and Individual Tree Detection Method,
 Trial on how to measure tree height from LiDAR data using R

 ## Background

-One of the most common remote sensing application in agriculture and forestry field is tree height measurement.
+One of the most common remote sensing applications in agriculture and forestry field is tree height measurement.
 Several methods and tools can be tried out for tree height measurement.
-In this case, we will try out the Individual Tree Detection method from LiDAR data.
+In this case, the Individual Tree Detection method from LiDAR data will be carried out.

 ## Objective